svermash/data-visualization-web-app/README.md

 # bruhmaand.github.io

-this is my project for Bsc.
-COMPUTER SCIENCE SEMESTER 5th college degree
+This is my project for Bsc.
+COMPUTER SCIENCE 5th SEMESTER

-You can see it on:
+You can view it on:
 https://scorewall.me

 Desktop only [It is not optimized for mobile phones yet]